poulomi-web/TicTacToeGame_React/README.md

-This is a simple 2 player tic-tac-toe game - Ongoing status.
+This is a 2-player tic-tac-toe game.

 Tech stacks used are: React/HTML/CSS